 It is hard to beat University of Kentucky if you wish to study Applied Mathematics.
 Placed in Lexington, Kentucky, this school is a good choice for students who enjoy the joy of a significant city.

 It's hard to beat Emory University if you want to pursue Applied Mathematics as a major.
-Applied math majors from Emory University receive an earnings boost of about 4.5% over the average earnings of applied math and mid-career income of $106,628.
+Students who graduate from this program report average early career income of applied math and mid-career income of $106,628.
 The area of Atlanta, Georgia, is decent for learners who favor a more tranquil, suburban area.

 It's difficult to beat Auburn University if you want to study Applied Mathematics.
 Want a large student body?
 This school has over 20,000 students on campus.